THE EIGHT FEASTS OF THE MOSAIC LAW AND WHAT THEY TYPIFY

 As we have considered each of the eight feasts in the section above, I believe it is clear that there does not seem to be any clues in the near context to direct us to what reality these feasts foreshadow.
 And yet, as mentioned above, we may not just assume a type and then find the scriptures that “prove” our assumption.
 In other words, we must use the near context, (the context from the descriptions of the feasts in the Old Testament) to direct us to the far context (the New Testament scriptures which may be fulfilled by the Old Testament types).

 I believe as we look at the structure of Lev.
 23 we will discover our near context that will help in determining the type that each feast foreshadows.
-Let me use an example to clarify that statement.

 Let us consider the feasts in the form of the structure.